pylessard/python-can-isotp/doc/source/isotp/implementation.rst

 .. autoclass:: isotp.TransportLayer

-If python-can must be used as CAN layer, one can use the :class:`isotp.CanStack<isotp.CanStack>` which extends the TransportLayer object with predefined functions that calls python-can.
+If python-can must be used as CAN layer, one can use the :class:`isotp.CanStack<isotp.CanStack>` and :class:`isotp.NotifierBasedCanStack<isotp.NotifierBasedCanStack>` which extends the TransportLayer object with predefined functions that calls python-can.

 .. autoclass:: isotp.CanStack
+.. autoclass:: isotp.NotifierBasedCanStack

 The CAN messages going in and out from the transport layer are defined with :class:`isotp.CanMessage<isotp.CanMessage>`.